bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-24-newsletter.md

   supporting Ledger, Coldcard, and Trezor hardware wallets.

 - **Coldcard now using libsecp256k1:**
-  Coldcard's version 4.0.0, among other features, switches to using Bitcoin Core’s [libsecp256k1][] library for its cryptographic operations.
+  Coldcard's [version 4.0.0][coldcard blog 4.0.0], among other features, switches to using Bitcoin Core’s [libsecp256k1][] library for its cryptographic operations.

 ## Releases and release candidates